106 Abandoned and Derelict Vessels (ADV) Removed So Far Since March 2021!

 N.C.
 Wildlife Resource Commission Empowered and Funded to Take Action on ADVs

 The N.C.
-Wildlife Resources Commission (WRC) was appropriated $1 million from the North Carolina General Assembly to address and remove abandoned and derelict vessels across the North Carolina coast.
-In partnership with the Division of Coastal Management and the Federation, a full-scale collaborative effort is being conducted to address the removal of these vessels.
+Wildlife Resources Commission (WRC) was appropriated $1 million from the North Carolina General Assembly in 2021 and $1.5 million in 2022 to address and remove abandoned and derelict vessels across the North Carolina coast.
+In partnership with the Division of Coastal Management and the Federation, a full-scale collaborative effort was conducted to address the removal of these vessels.
 The Federation is partnering with WRC to engage legislative staff and members in promoting a permanent abandoned and derelict vessel program.
 Legislative language was passed in early July 2020 allowing WRC the authority to inspect, investigate, and remove abandoned and derelict vessels under Section 2.1 of S.L 2019-224.
-With funding from the state appropriations so far 3 vessels have been found and removed.
+With funding from state appropriations, WRC has removed 159 vessels so far since 2021.

-Vessels that have been identified as abandoned or derelict will be added to a state database and prioritized for removal.
+Vessels that have been identified as abandoned or derelict are maintained on a state database and prioritized for removal.
 WRC maintains a map of ADVs and provides an email to report ADVs: email@example.com.

 Central and Southern Regions Removing Sailboats, Trawlers, Motor Yachts, and Skiffs